Butterflies of New Mexico: The Brushfoots III: Fritillaries and Longwings (Nymphalidae: Heliconiinae)

 Boloria freija (Thunberg 1791) Freija Fritillary (updated June 29, 2023)

 Description.
 Lesser fritillaries in the genus Boloria are smaller than all the greater fritillaries (Argynnis spp.), but they, too, are bright orange with fine black maculation.
 Uniquely, Freija has a diagnostic white triangular spot in the middle of the hindwing below, pointing toward the margin.
 This spot is not part of a band of similar spots.
 Range and Habitat.
 Holarctic, Freija lives from Alaska east across nearly all of Canada to Newfoundland.
-Pleistocene relict colonies remain in Hudsonian Zone marshes in the central Rockies, the southernmost of which is in northern New Mexico near Hopewell Lake (RA), at 10,000’; it has not been replicated.
+Pleistocene relict colonies remain in Hudsonian Zone marshes in the central Rockies, the southernmost of which is in northern New Mexico near Hopewell Lake (RA), at 10,000’.
 BAMONA shows an archival report in Taos County, but without any documentation.
 Life History.
 The most likely larval host for this butterfly in our area is Vaccinium caespitosum (Ericaceae).
 Larvae overwinter.
 Flight.
 Univoltine, adults are on the wing in mid-summer.
-Our only documented report (from Jams A. Scott) is from 21 June 1978.
+Our only documented report (from James A. Scott) is from 21 June 1978; it has not been replicated despite multiple attempts.
 Adults fly near their marshy homes, basking and nectaring.
 Comments.
 Subspecies Boloria freija browni (Higgins 1953) inhabits the southern Rockies.
 Difficult access to New Mexico high country limits our knowledge of relict arctic species such as this one.
 The genus Clossiana Reuss is used for this species by taxonomists who believe that our New World taxa are distinct from the Old World taxa at the genus level.

 Freija fritillary (Boloria freija) trail to Halfmoon Lakes, Lake Co., CO; July 15, 2019 (photo by Steve Cary).